-Addlestone strives to maintain a healthy and safe learning environment for its children, staff, and families.
+Addlestone strives to maintain a safe and healthy learning environment for its children, staff, and families.
+The following procedures are followed to ensure the health and safety requirements are being met for our children:

-Written lunch and snack menus are posted.

-EC children's health and immunization records are maintained in accordance with SC DSS licensing requirements.

-All immunizations are to be current.
-If a child's immunization records have expired, the child will not be permitted to attend school.

-All EC and office staff are trained in and maintain certification in Pediatric CPR and First Aid.

-Each classroom is equipped with a first aid kit which is routinely checked and restocked.

-Our Sick Policy and Medication Policy detail expectations/procedures related to actively sick children, contagious illnesses and their reporting, and the use of medications.

-Diagnosed allergies are monitored and adapted on an individual basis.

-Our campus is designated a NO SMOKING ZONE.

-Our students have daily outdoor activities, weather permitting (see Outdoor Activities).

-We follow the diapering procedures as outlined in the NAEYC publication entitled "Keeping Healthy" adapted from Healthy Young Children: A Manual for Programs.
+- Written monthly lunch and snack menus are posted in each of the designated classrooms - EC children's health and immunization records are maintained in accordance with SC DSS licensing requirements. - All immunizations are to be current.
+If a child's immunization records have expired, the child will not be permitted to attend school. - All EC and office staff are trained in and maintain certification in Pediatric CPR and First Aid.
+Each classroom is equipped with a first aid kit which is routinely checked and restocked. - Our Sick Policy and Medication Policy detail expectations/procedures related to actively sick children, contagious illnesses and their reporting, and the use of medications. - Diagnosed allergies are posted in the cafeteria and classrooms, monitored and adapted on an individual basis. - Our students have daily outdoor activities, weather permitting (see Outdoor Activities). - We follow the diapering procedures as outlined in the NAEYC publication entitled "Keeping Healthy" adapted from Healthy Young Children: A Manual for Programs.
 Staff use only commercially available disposable diapers or pull-ups unless the child has a medical reason that does not permit their use.
-The child's health care provider must document the medical reason and this documentation must be provided to the school for our records.

-We teach, use, and recommend for home use the hand washing method recommended by the U.S. Department of Health and Human Services, and follow for the occasions that require hand washing of children/adults.

-Our entire staff receives annual Blood Borne Pathogen training and is familiar with procedures for standard precautions.

-Precautions are taken to ensure that communal water play does not spread infection.

-Routine maintenance - cleaning and sanitizing - follows the NAEYC Cleaning and Sanitation Frequency Tables and is monitored daily by checklist.

-Air filters, fire alarms, fire extinguishers, and carbon monoxide detectors are routinely checked.

-Equipment and materials are managed with health in mind; for example, toys mouthed by children are set out of reach until sanitized.

-Animals/Pets are not allowed in the EC classrooms.
+The child's health care provider must document the medical reason and this documentation must be provided to the school for our records. - We teach, use, and recommend the hand washing methods recommended by the U.S. Department of Health and Human Services, and follow for the occasions that require hand washing of children/adults. - Our entire staff receives annual Blood Borne Pathogen training and is familiar with procedures for standard procedures and precautions. - Precautions are taken to ensure that communal water play does not spread infection. - Routine maintenance cleaning and sanitizing follows the NAEYC Cleaning and Sanitation Frequency Tables and is monitored daily by checklist. - Air filters, fire alarms, fire extinguishers, and carbon monoxide detectors are routinely checked. - Equipment and materials are managed with health in mind; for example, toys mouthed by children are set out of reach until sanitized. - Animals and classroom pets are not permitted in the Early Childhood classrooms. - Our campus is a designated NO SMOKING ZONE.